-- All internships must be approved, supervised, and graded by faculty supervisor.
+- Approved, supervised and graded by faculty supervisor.

-- Must provide a new and meaningful learning experience.
+- Provide a new and meaningful learning experience.

-- Always includes specific and measurable student learning goals.
+- Include specific and measurable student learning goals.

 - Requires completion of a minimum amount of on-site work hours.